Noblis/INVSC-janice/docs/api/detection/functions.md

 clearly documented in implementation documentation, it might be beneficial to perform a post-processing clustering step on the results tracks, which could help correlate multiple tracks of the same object.

-#### Face Recognition {: #JaniceDetectFaceRecognition }

-This function detects faces in the media.

-#### Camera Identification {: #JaniceDetectCameraIdentification }

-This function provides a list of size 1 where the only entry is a detection with a rect that encapsulates the entire image.

 #### Parameters {: #JaniceDetectParameters }